 Modern technology now enables Libraries to provide relevant Sparkle Service Training to all their valued staff.
 In the past some staff and often volunteers would miss out on this valuable resource.
-Now we offer eight, 45 to 60 minute training sessions, which are conducted live with a small group of your people.
-The training is via video, using Skype for Business and is recorded.
+Now we offer seven, 45 to 60 minute training sessions, which are conducted live with a small group of your people.
+The training is via video, using TEAMS and is recorded.
 Once the session is completed, the link for the recording is sent to your Library so that all staff members can access and watch the video.

 What has worked successfully with other Libraries is having the sessions monthly.
 This process keeps Sparkle Service at the forefront of peoples minds through out the eight months.
 All sessions have pre and post work which is relevant to your library and encourages learning and the integration of skills.

 Customer Service is a primary component of our service, and receiving regular high quality training allows our staff to maintain their ‘edge’.
 Having Carol train us in Customer Service via Video Conference every month keeps Customer Service at the forefront of our staffs minds, and improves their skills.
 Carol has almost become like a member of staff (who gives homework), and all staff relate well to her.
 The training is in short manageable chunks and for those on night shift, or on leave, the sessions are recorded so no one has to miss out.
 Carol has been training our staff for a year now and has had a noticeable impact.
 Laurence McDonnell

 Module 1:Preparing to Sparkle the Library.

 Pre work: Prior to this workshop participants will be invited to make a list of: